WooCommerce vs Shopify

 Design Winner: WooCommerce

 While both WooCommerce and Shopify offer beautiful themes, WooCommerce beats Shopify in customization options and the selection of themes.
-In addition, the limited theme catalog can reduce brand recognition and make Shopify stores seem generic.

 Woocommerce vs Shopify: Commerce Features

-Both Shopify and WooCommerce were built with e-commerce in mind (the names speak for themselves).
-Neither will let you down in terms of the dedicated plugin selection, but the availability of standard commerce features differs significantly.
+Neither will let you down regarding the dedicated plugin selection, but the availability of standard commerce features differs significantly.

 Store Platform Commerce Features Comparison